pedro-coelho-dr/learning-assembly/README.md

 # learning-assembly
-Exercises in MIPS Assembly language
+exercises in mips assembly language

-Part of my learning journey in Computer Science at Cesar.School(https://cesar.school), also my self-study through Computer Architecture course on Codecademy.
+part of my learning journey in computer science at cesar.school(https://cesar.school), also my self-study through computer architecture course on codecademy.

-I have utilized MARS (MIPS Assembler and Runtime Simulator) at https://courses.missouristate.edu/kenvollmar/mars/
+I have utilized mars (mips assembler and runtime simulator) at https://courses.missouristate.edu/kenvollmar/mars/